seedstack/website/content/guides/create/web-application/domain-description.md

 		}
 	}

+{{% callout info %}}
-> Note the constructor in visibility package to prevent creation of a Product outside the package.
+Note the constructor in visibility package to prevent creation of a Product outside the package.
 The Factory will be in the same package.
+{{% /callout %}}

 We create the **ProductFactory** interface.

-	package com.inetpsa.tut.domain.product;
+	package org.seedstack.tutorial.domain.product;

-	import com.inetpsa.seed.business.api.domain.GenericFactory;
+	import org.seedstack.seed.business.api.domain.GenericFactory;

 	public interface ProductFactory extends GenericFactory<Product> {